 Detox is the first step in drug rehabilitation treatment.
 This process alone is not enough to stop someone from abusing Ritalin again.
 The resolve to do that involves a much longer process that varies according to the person who is on the road to recovery.

-An evaluation will help determine how far along a person is in barbiturate addiction and whether the person has a co-occurring disorder, which means a mental health disorder is present, such as depression, anxiety, Post-traumatic stress disorder (PTSD), and bipolar disorder, along with their substance use disorder.
+An evaluation will help determine how far along a person is in stimulant addiction and whether the person has a co-occurring disorder, which means a mental health disorder is present, such as depression, anxiety, Post-traumatic stress disorder (PTSD), and bipolar disorder, along with their substance use disorder.
 Both conditions must be addressed at the same time to give the person the best chance at recovery, so finding a treatment program that can do that is recommended.
-If you or someone you know is facing this situation, Maryland House Detox can help with these needs.
-Call us at 888-263-0631.

 Once the detox process has been completed and an evaluation has taken place, clients are presented with treatment program options that best fit their situation based on the results of their assessment.
 These options include residential treatment, intensive outpatient treatment, and partial hospitalization programs.
 In all of these programs, recovering Ritalin users can address their addiction and begin to heal on all levels—mentally, physically, emotionally, and perhaps spiritually.
 These treatment programs can be tailored to an individual’s needs and preferences.